KusionStack/kusionstack.io/operating_versioned_docs/version-v0.5/manuals/collaset.md

 The update progress can be controlled using partition.

 #### Partition
-Similar to StatefulSet, `partition` is used to control the  progress.
+Similar to StatefulSet, `partition` is used to control the upgrade progress.

 By default, if not indicated, all Pods will be updated when spec.template changes.
 The `partition` can be adjusted from `spec.replicas` to 0 to specify the number of pods in old revisions.